acikgozb/dotfiles/README.md

 ### <a id='editor'></a> Editor

-`dotfiles` installs and configures Neovim as the editor on a given host.
+`dotfiles` installs and configures either Neovim or Helix as the editor on a given host.

 Here is how `nvim` looks like upon launching it in a directory: